Matt Flynn (American football): Green Bay Packers (second stint)

 On November 12, 2013, due to injuries to starting quarterback Aaron Rodgers and backup quarterback Seneca Wallace, Flynn was re-signed by Green Bay to be the backup for Scott Tolzien.

-On November 24, 2013, Flynn was brought in to relieve the struggling Tolzien midway through the 3rd quarter.
+On November 24, 2013, against the Minnesota Vikings, Flynn was brought in to relieve the struggling Tolzien midway through the 3rd quarter.
 Flynn rallied the team from a 23–7 deficit at the beginning of the 4th quarter.
 The game went to overtime with a 23–23 score.
 The Packers struck first in overtime with a field goal, but due to the NFL's new regular season overtime rules, the Vikings got the ball back and also scored a field goal.
 The game ended in a 26–26 tie.

 On November 27, 2013, it was announced that Flynn would be the starting quarterback for the Thanksgiving game against the Detroit Lions.
 Flynn struggled, only completing 10 of 20 attempts for 139 yards with one interception and two fumbles.
-He was sacked 7 times, including one in the end zone for a safety.
+He was sacked 7 times, including one for a safety.
 The Packers lost 40–10.